cran-task-views/MissingData/MissingData.md

     `r bioc("scRecover")` and `r bioc("ADImpute")`\
     `r pkg("RNAseqNet")` uses hot-deck imputation to improve RNA-seq network inference with an auxiliary dataset.
--   *Epidemiology*: `r pkg("idem")` implements a procedure for comparing treatments in clinical trials with missed visits or premature withdrawal. `r pkg("InformativeCensoring")` implements multiple imputation for informative censoring.
+-   *Epidemiology*: `r pkg("idem")` implements a procedure for comparing treatments in clinical trials with missed visits or premature withdrawal.
-    `r pkg("pseval")` evaluates principal surrogates in a single clinical trial in the presence of missing counterfactual surrogate responses. `r pkg("sievePH")` implements
+    `r pkg("InformativeCensoring")` implements multiple imputation for
-    continuous, possibly multivariate, mark-specific hazard ratio with missing values in multivariate marks using an IPW approach.
+    informative censoring. `r pkg("pseval")` evaluates principal surrogates in a single clinical trial in the presence of missing counterfactual surrogate responses. `r pkg("sievePH")` implements continuous, possibly multivariate, mark-specific hazard ratio with missing values in multivariate marks using an IPW approach. `r pkg("icenReg")` performs imputation for censored responses for interval data.
 -   *Causal inference*: Causal inference with interactive fixed-effect models is available in `r pkg("gsynth")` with missing values handled by matrix completion. `r pkg("MatchThem")`